saurabhrpi/startup-ecosystem-intelligence/README.md

 ## TBD:

 - Figuring out the data sources.
-- Clarify the ambiguity around target user persona.
+- Clarify the ambiguity around target user persona : Is it the Junior VCs or an analyst working at a VC firm?
 - Clarify the price point of product as well as the target market segment of the product.

 ## 🤝 Contributing